Connect with us

 8. Who invented clothes pin?

-The invention of the clothes pin is credited to a man named Walter Hunt of New York City in 1853.
+The invention of the clothespin is credited to a man named Walter Hunt of New York City in 1853.
 He was inspired by a device he had once seen used to clamp string, and he applied the same idea to a spring-loaded pin for holding clothes to a line.
 The original design was wooden with a wire spring and two wooden handles.
 Hunt sold the patent for the invention for only $400, but it quickly became popular and remains in use today.

-9. What is the meaning of cloth pin?
+9. What is the meaning of clothespin?

 10. Why do clothespins have two holes?

 Clothespins have two holes for a few reasons.
-The two holes allow for a stronger grip when attaching clothing to a line, and it allows for clothespins to be hung in different directions.
+The two holes allow for a stronger grip when attaching clothing to a line, and it allow for clothespins to be hung in different directions.
 Additionally, the two holes provide extra stability to the clothespin so it does not slip or rotate when in use.
 The two holes also make it easier for users to grip and open the clothespin, increasing its functionality and usability.
-Ultimately, the two holes on clothespins are essential for its utility and convenience.
+Ultimately, the two holes on clothespins are essential for their utility and convenience.

 Follow us on Youtube for art and craft tutorials and much more.

-More Articles from Kids Art & Craft
+More Clothespin Craft Ideas from Kids Art & Craft

 Click to comment